 At the beginning of each day, children are able to have snack.
 As St Luke's is a Healthy School, we prefer children to purchase food from school for snack time.
-We sell toast/individually wrapped breakfast bars, yoghurts or raisins for £1 per week.
+As we are part of the National Breakfast programme, all children are entitled to a daily 'free' bagel.
+We also sell individually wrapped breakfast bars, yoghurts or raisins for £1.00 per week.